Mwaivictor/MwaiVictor/README.md

 **Portfolio:** Coming soon™ (just one more feature... probably).

+---

-> "Turning data into decisions, ideas into products, and coffee into code."
+> *"Turning data into decisions, ideas into products, and coffee into code."*

-> "Stay Guided I was here before claude-code, codex and Chatgpt."
+> *"Stay guided.
+I was automating things before Claude Code, codex and copilot made it cool."*